-Since 1980, New York City has taxed beer at a rate of 12 cents per gallon and liquor at 26.4 cents per liter, or a dollar per gallon.
-Wine products are exempt from the tax.
-Because this tax is based on volume and the rates have remained unchanged, revenue from the tax has been declining when adjusted for inflation and is now only about a third of what it was in 1980.
-To address the erosion of tax revenue and the disparity in taxation between wine and other forms of alcohol, this option would increase tax rates on beer and liquor to 34 cents and \$2.80 a gallon, respectively, which would restore the inflation-adjusted revenues to their level at the inception of the tax.
-It would also establish a tax of 30 cents per gallon on wine, a rate that is equal to the state is tax rate and would leave the combined state and local tax rate on wine below the state tax rate in New Jersey and Connecticut.
-These measures-which would require state legislation-would generate an additional \$49 million in revenue each year, with \$8 million of the additional revenue attributable to adding wine to the tax base.
-The estimate does not incorporate behavioral responses to the tax increase because they are expected to be very small.
+Since 1980, New York City has taxed distributors of beer at a rate of 12 cents per gallon and of liquor (with alcohol content greater than 24 percent) at 26.4 cents per liter, or a dollar per gallon.
+Wine and liquor with less than 24 percent alcohol are currently exempt from the alcohol excise tax.
+To address the disparity in taxation between wine and other forms of alcohol, this option would extend the beer tax rate of 12 cents per gallon to wine and other liquor with less than 24 percent alcohol, leaving the combined state and local tax rate on wine well below the state tax rate in New Jersey and Connecticut.
+This measure-which would require state legislation-would generate an additional \$7 million in revenue each year.

-PROPONENTS MIGHT ARGUE that in addition to boosting city revenue, increasing the alcohol tax might reduce consumption and mitigate some of the negative social costs associated with excessive drinking such as drunk driving, increased health care expenses, and lower productivity in the work place.
-They would point to evidence that the demand for alcohol by teenagers and other under-age drinkers, who tend to have less disposable income, is particularly sensitive to price.
+PROPONENTS MIGHT ARGUE that the exemption of wine and liquor with lower alcohol content from the city's alcohol tax is arbitrary and that similar goods should be treated the same under tax law.
+They could also argue that in addition to boosting city revenue, broadening the alcohol excise tax base might reduce consumption and mitigate some of the negative social costs associated with excessive drinking such as drunk driving.
 Moreover, additional revenue from a tax increase could be used to fund treatment and prevention programs to directly address these problems.
-Proponents could also argue that the exemption of wine from the city's alcohol tax is arbitrary and that there is no justification for favoring wine drinkers over consumers of beer and liquor.
-Finally, they might point out that because New York State's Department of Taxation and Finance already collects both city and state taxes on alcohol, and because the state already levies its own tax on wine, the additional cost of administering the new tax would be very low.
+Finally, they might point out that because New York State's Department of Taxation and Finance already collects both city and state taxes on alcohol, and because the state already levies its own tax on wine and liquor with lower alcohol content, the additional cost of administering the new tax would be very low.

-OPPONENTS MIGHT ARGUE that given that alcohol taxes account for a small proportion the price of alcohol, a tax increase is unlikely to change consumption patterns significantly and thus substantially reduce alcohol consumption.
-Moreover, there is evidence that heavy drinkers-who are responsible for much of the social cost of drinking-are less responsive to tax increases than other consumers.
-Opponents might also point out that excise taxes like the alcohol tax are very regressive compared with the city's other revenue sources. making a relatively bigger dent in the budgets of lowand moderate-income New Yorkers.
-This regressivity stems from two sources.
+OPPONENTS MIGHT ARGUE that given that alcohol taxes account for a small proportion of the price of alcohol, a tax increase is unlikely to change consumption patterns significantly and thus substantially reduce alcohol consumption.
+Opponents might also point out that excise taxes like the alcohol tax are very regressive compared with the city's other revenue sources, making a relatively bigger dent in the budgets of low- and moderate-income New Yorkers.
+This regressiveness stems from two sources.
 First, alcohol expenditures, like consumption expenditures generally, are a larger share of income for low-income citizens.
-Second, since the tax is levied on quantity of the alcoholic beverage. not price, the tax burden is higher for the cheaper products which lower-income New Yorkers are more likely to purchase.
+Second, since the tax is levied on quantity of the alcoholic beverage, not price, the tax rate (as a percent of price) is higher for less costly products which lowerincome New Yorkers are more likely to purchase.